 A way to remedy this is to separate the Selenium service from the machine running SDTF.
 This way, when an additional test suite needs to run, it is only necessary to launch an extra machine that provides a browser and Selenium.
-This would mean that resources would be allocated in a much more efficient manner, because it is no longer necessary to spin up an a new TCH each time one wants to run a new suite.
+This would mean that resources would be allocated in a much more efficient manner, because it is no longer necessary to spin up a new TCH each time one wants to run a new suite.

 Technologies